r-obert/xpool.rb/README.md

 xpool.rb is an implementation of a process pool that was built with [xchan.rb](https://github.com/rg-3/xchan.rb).
-A process pool can utilize all cores on a CPU, and also provide an isolated memory space to run a job / other code.
+A process pool can utilize all cores on a CPU, and also provide an isolated memory space to run a job or piece of code.

 xpool.rb is best suited for long and short running scripts, it's not well suited for a Rails application and there are other projects better suited for Rails,